Patricia Kelsey, LCSW-R, CASAC

-Ginger received her Master’s degree from Syracuse University.
+Ginger received her master’s degree from Syracuse University.
 She has eighteen years experience as a therapist working with children, adolescents and families in a range of settings including schools, home-based and clinic.
-Ginger’s focus is on crisis intervention, depression, anxiety, self-harm, trauma, behavior problems.
+Ginger’s focus is on crisis intervention, depression, anxiety, self-harm, trauma, and behavioral problems.

 Ebonesha Graham, LCSW

-Ebonesha obtained a Master of Social Work degree from the University of Buffalo and a Master’s degree in Counseling from the College at Brockport.
+Ebonesha obtained a Master’s of Social Work degree from the University of Buffalo and a Master’s degree in Counseling from the College at Brockport.
 She has provided therapeutic services to children, individuals, and families in various community locations including hospital, school, and home-based settings.
-Ebonesha specializes in solution focused, conflict resolution, relationship issues, and emotional regulation counseling.
+Ebonesha specializes in solution-focused, conflict resolution, relationship issues, and emotional regulation counseling.
 She has a strong background in the areas of children and adolescents, anxiety, depression, behavioral issues, grief and loss, trauma, and suicide prevention.

 Laurie Regna, LCSW